oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 in FieldType, replaces FieldType with the new Enumerated type, and removes the *enum* option from FieldOptions.
 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
-Expansion removes the MapOf type definition ahd replaces it with a Map type with keys from the Enumerated type.
-This expansion can be used to simplify code requirements, enable use of implementations that do not support more general forms of mapping, or to improve robustness by limiting keys to a known set.
+Expansion removes the MapOf type definition ahd creates a Map type with keys from the Enumerated type.
+This is complementary to derived enumeration, which creates an Enumerated type from an Array/Choice/Map/Record type.
+This expansion can enable use of implementations that do not support more general forms of mapping, or improve robustness by limiting Map keys to a known set.

 # 4 Serialization